AWS Encrypting Data at Rest – Whitepaper – Certification

 • Data key is used to encrypt your data.

-• Data key is then encrypted with a key-encrypting key (master key) unique to the service storing your data.
+• Data key is then encrypted with a key-encrypting key (KMS key) unique to the service storing your data.

 • Encrypted data key and the encrypted data are then stored by the AWS storage service on your behalf.

-• Master key (key-encrypting keys) used to encrypt data keys are stored and managed separately from the data and the data keys
+• KMS keys used to encrypt data keys are stored and managed separately from the data and the data keys

 • For decryption of the data, the process is reversed.
-Encrypted data key is decrypted using the key-encrypting key; the data key is then used to decrypt your data
+Encrypted data key is decrypted using the KMS key; the data key is then used to decrypt your data

 • Authorized use of encryption keys is done automatically and is securely managed by AWS.